Small, portable roller coasters have been

 roller coasters at Great Adventure for the opening season in

-The compact ride was tucked into the trees in the Strawberry
+1974.
+The compact ride was tucked into the trees of the

 |